bmander/typescript-for-nonbeginners/typescript-for-nonbeginners.md

 ## Language Comparison
 ### TypeScript vs. JavaScript
 #### How TypeScript Solves JavaScript's Problems
+While JavaScript's flexibility and ubiquity have made it one of the most popular programming languages, it has its share of pitfalls that can lead to confusion and bugs.
+TypeScript, a statically typed superset of JavaScript, was created to address some of these issues.

+1. **Static Typing**: JavaScript is dynamically typed, meaning you don't need to declare the type of a variable when you create it, and you can even change the type later.
+This can lead to runtime bugs that are hard to track down.
+TypeScript introduces static typing, which means types are checked at compile time.
+This catches many common mistakes before the code is even run.
+1. **Improved Tooling**: The static types also allow for better autocompletion, refactoring tools, and more, which can greatly improve the developer experience and productivity.
+1. **Interfaces and Type Aliases**: TypeScript allows for better structuring of your code using interfaces and type aliases, which can be used to describe the shape of an object.
+This is useful when working with complex data structures, particularly when dealing with large codebases or APIs.
+1. **Class Features**: TypeScript supports features from ES6 and beyond, like classes, and enhances them with additional features such as access modifiers (public, private, and protected) and abstract classes.
 #### When to Use TypeScript over JavaScript
+Choosing TypeScript over JavaScript generally comes down to the needs of your specific project and team.
+Here are some scenarios where TypeScript might be a better choice:
+1. **Large Codebases**: As projects grow, managing them becomes more challenging with JavaScript.
+TypeScript's static typing and interfaces make it easier to manage large codebases by catching errors early and providing clear contracts of what data looks like across your codebase.
+1. **Teams**: If you're working in a team, especially a large one, TypeScript can make collaboration easier.
+The type annotations serve as a form of documentation, making it easier for other developers to understand what each piece of code is supposed to do.
+1. **Complex Applications**: If your application involves complex data structures or business logic, TypeScript's features such as advanced types, interfaces, and generics can make it easier to manage this complexity.
+1. **If You're Using a Framework that Benefits from TypeScript**: Some JavaScript frameworks, like Angular, were built with TypeScript in mind, and using TypeScript with these frameworks can lead to a more seamless development experience.

 ### TypeScript vs. Python
 #### How TypeScript and Python Differ in Approach